RootPat/Loonfund-/README.md

 There are two categories of users on Loonfund:

 - Borrower.
 A user who borrows money from another user.
 A person in  need of capital who launches a fundraiser.
+Should be able to convert real currency to Loonfund currency.
+I haven't currently found a solution to converting cash into bitcoin.
+Bitcoin is invaluable to this operation.
+Having a single, digitally transferable currency will enable seamless transfer of funds to developing countries.
 – Lender.
 A user who lends money to a borrower.
 Normally, this would be a person with access to excess capital, motivated by philantropy.

 Advantages of LoonFund
  The main advantage of Loonfund is that it provides an unalterable history of previous transactions.
 This includes users’ lending history, as well as the history of all project.
 The transparent nature of the system will make Loonfund more attractive than its centralized competitors.